 - 1. Meet with the family to explain the FAPT process and to obtain their consent for release of information by involved agencies and individuals; - 2.
-Provide family with appropriate notice of meetings and actions related to them;

-- 3. Invite the parents/guardian and, when appropriate the child, to participate in the assessment and planning meeting in person, by phone or virtually; - Assist the family in preparing to present the child/family strengths, needs and goals to the FAPT; - Provide information in the child's/family's native language or mode of communication, as necessary; and - 6.
+Provide family with appropriate notice of meetings and actions related to them; - 3.
+Invite the parents/guardian and, when appropriate the child, to participate in the assessment and planning meeting in person, by phone or virtually; - 4.
+Schedule meetings at a time that is most accommodating for the family; - Assist the family in preparing to present the child/family strengths, needs and goals to the FAPT; - Provide information in the child's/family's native language or mode of communication, as necessary; and - 7.
 Inform the family of their rights and expectations under the Children's Services Act.